 The Village distributed ABC’s Cats Indoors! brochure from the De Soto Village office year round.
-A program called Homeless Animal Fund also educates the public on this subject.
-A lot of information is also found on De Soto's Bird City web page that contains An Overview of Caring for Free Roaming Cats also.
+The brochure is also handed out at our annual World Migratory Bird Day..
+There is a link on De Soto's Bird City web page that contains An Overview of Caring for Free Roaming Cats also.

 B. Demonstrate that your community provides property owners with information on how to protect birds from window strikes (e.g., online links, brochures).

-Several brochures are available year round and also at our Migratory Bird Day and Bird Fowl Walk (Invasive Plants of the Future, River and Wetland Invasive Plants, Managing Invasive Plants and Regulated Terrestrial Invasive Plants In WI).
+Several brochures are available year round and also at our World Migratory Bird Day (Invasive Plants of the Future, River and Wetland Invasive Plants, Managing Invasive Plants and Regulated Terrestrial Invasive Plants In WI).
 Bird silhouettes are handed out at the World Migratoyr Bird Day to put in the property owners windows.

 E. Document a program that effectively reduces feral cat populations (Note: See 3F for enforced ordinances).
 (Exclusions: Trap, neuter, release/return programs)

 We have a program to control free-roaming cats with a neuter/spade initiative called Homeless Animal Fund.
-Funds were raised with rummage and book sales every year.
-This program has been in operation for five years.
+Funds were raised with rummage and book sales.
 The program finds homes for the cats so they aren't roaming the neighborhood anymore.

 L. OTHER: Demonstrate in a narrative.